What is a Theft by Unlawful Taking Charge in Pennsylvania?

 Under Pennsylvania law, if you commit theft it means you took property from another person, not from a store or business.
 In Pennsylvania, theft and shoplifting are separate offenses because if you were to steal property from a store you would be charged with retail theft, not unlawful taking.

-Penalties for Theft by Unlawful Taking
+Penalties for Theft by Unlawful Taking in Pennsylvania

 In most cases, if the property’s value is: